Charles1625/crop-production-ontology/README.md

 - A formal description of terms and how they relate to each other, expressed as a Model built using the Unified Modeling Language (UML).
 - A machine readable [Schema](https://github.com/Charles1625/crop-production-ontology/blob/main/Schema/Readme.md) based on the Model, against which datasets can be standardised so that they can be combined.

+## Scope

+The scope of the product must be limited to the measurement of:

+- the quality and quantity of produce and
+- the factors that affect the above.

+This would exclude, for example, specific requirements for financial and stock control.

 ## Development of the Model
 The following describes the thinking behind the [Model](https://github.com/Charles1625/crop-production-ontology/blob/main/Model/Documentation.md).
 A set of UML diagrams are presented, each followed by a set of explanatory statements.
 There is no need to make any special study of UML,